openshift/training/docs/01-prerequisites.md

 The installer will interactively prompt for an SSH keypair.
 Use the arrow keys to select the one you wish to use.

+### NOTE
+If you do not have a pubkey with a `.pub` extension, the installer will not find it and, if you continue with the installation without selecting a key, you will not be able to select to use this SSH key with your instances, and you will not be able to SSH into them at all.

 ## OpenShift Installer